NikosPap505/Laravel-CMS-Foundation/README.md

 # Laravel CMS Foundation

-A modern, enterprise-grade Content Management System built with Laravel 12, featuring AI-powered content generation, comprehensive integrations, stunning public website, and professional-grade security practices.
+A modern Content Management System built with Laravel 11, featuring AI-powered content generation, integrations, and a responsive website.
+This is a development-ready CMS with room for customization and improvement.

 ## ✨ What's New